|Nutritional Guidelines (per serving)|

 Sprinkle the cheese and ham in bottom of the pie shell along with green onions, if using.

-In a mixing bowl, whisk eggs with cream, milk, salt, black and cayenne peppers, and dry mustard until well blended.
+In a mixing bowl, whisk the eggs with cream, milk, salt, black pepper, cayenne, and dry mustard until well combined.

 Pour the egg mixture into the pie crust over the ham and shredded cheese.